odoo/documentation/inventory/routes/strategies/putaway.rst

 When you have entered all the necessary information, click on **Save**.

-Now, when you will purchase products from those categories, they will automatically be transferred to the correct location.
+Now, when you purchase products with those categories, they will automatically be transferred to the correct location.

 To check current inventory, Go to